rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ```

 or by download [the latest version](https://github.com/rsyncOSX/RsyncUI/releases).
 If installed by homebrew the shasum is automatically verified.
 If downloaded from GitHub please verify the shasum.

+## MacOS 12 (Monterey) and later

+By every new release of macOS and SwiftUI there are new features only avaliable for the latest version of both.
+RsyncUI is compiled for macOS12 and later, but there are some features which are not avaliable for macOS 12.
+From version 1.6.2 (released July 2023) on macOS 13 and later only, a double click on a row executes a `--dry-run` and next double click the real run.
+The difference are compiled by setting [attributes in code](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Configurations/ListofTasksView.swift).

 ## Remote servers, passwordless logins and local disks